Commercial Auto Coverage

 You may be a florist serving the community and using your car to deliver arrangements to customers.
 Or, your business could be a large production company with an enormous fleet of trucks toting thousands of products all over the country.
 Either way, commercial car insurance protects your assets and your business if anything should go wrong on the road.

+It is not necessarily the type of vehicle that will require you to carry commercial auto insurance, but rather the use of the vehicle.
 There are many types of vehicles that fall under commercial auto insurance in Ontario.
 The list includes, but is not limited to:

 - Box trucks